RAILROAD BED DESIGN

 Accurate settlement analyses

-Due to the poor quality of most easy to obtain stiffness data, routine settlement analysis often provides very inaccurate results.
-To improve accuracy normally requires very expensive and time consuming testing such as instrumented large scale load tests.
+Due to the poor quality of most easy to obtain (and thus commonly used) stiffness data, routine accuracy normally requires very expensive and time-consuming testing such as instrumented large-scale load tests.

 ACSW testing has been demonstrated to provide representative stiffness data equivalent to the most expensive stiffness measurement but can be undertaken rapidly and at a fraction of the cost.
 1